YuSugihara/Shindan/README.md

 You can easily install the dependencies of ViiR via [bioconda](https://bioconda.github.io/index.html).
 ```
 conda install -c bioconda trinity hmmer wget
+conda install -c bioconda rsem
 ```

+If you install RSEM with other dependencies at the same time, anaconda take a long time to solve the environment or cannot solve the environment.

 If you want to create ViiR specific environment:
 ```
 conda create -n viir -c bioconda trinity hmmer wget
 conda install -c bioconda rsem
 ```
-If you install RSEM with other dependencies at the same time, anaconda take a long time to solve the environment or cannot solve the environment.

 ViiR can be installed using the following commands.